picoxr/Overlay-Demo-UnityXR/README.md

    <img src="./ReadMeScreenshot/8-1.png" width = "600" />

-   Note: This Demo is implemented in Unity 2019.4.

 ## Note:
+- This Demo is implemented in Unity 2019.4.
-- Pico_UnityXR_SDK is not in the Demo, so the SDK needs to be imported separately after - downloading the Demo. https://developer.pico-interactive.com/sdk/index?id=8
+- Pico_UnityXR_SDK is not in the Demo, so the SDK needs to be imported separately after downloading the Demo. https://developer.pico-interactive.com/sdk/index?id=8